DragonSenses/Algorithms/LeetCode/1-two-sum/problem.md

 - **Hash Table Storage**: The hash table used to store elements and their indices requires space proportional to the size of the input array, which is \( O(n) \).

+# One-Pass Hash Table Approach

+## Intuition

+We can optimize the Two Sum problem by using a single-pass hash table approach.
+As we iterate through the array, we not only insert each element into the hash table but also check if the complement of the current element already exists in the hash table.
+If the complement is found, it means we have found a pair of indices that add up to the target.
+This allows us to return the result immediately without needing a second pass through the array.

+### Detailed Explanation

+1. **Initialize a Hash Table**:
+   - Create an empty hash table to store each element's value as the key and its index as the value.

+2. **Iterate Through the Array**:
+   - For each element in the array:
+     1. Calculate the complement needed to reach the target (`complement = target - nums[i]`).
+     2. Check if the complement exists in the hash table.
+     3. If the complement exists, return the indices of the current element and its complement immediately.
+     4. If the complement does not exist, insert the current element and its index into the hash table for future reference.